 Fans of the source material will know that Bishop goes on to inherit the Hawkeye mantle from Barton and even leads her own team of Young Avengers, so this is a role to keep an eye on going forward.

-But Steinfeld isn’t the only exciting addition to the cast as it has also been confirmed that Florence Pugh will have a key role as Yelena Belova, a character set to debut in the long-delayed Black Widow solo movie.
+This isn’t the only exciting connection to the MCU however as it has also been confirmed that Florence Pugh will have a key role as Yelena Belova, a character set to debut in the long-delayed Black Widow solo movie.

 Meanwhile, Bates Motel and The Conjuring star Vera Farmiga has also joined the cast as Bishop’s mother Eleanor, who has played a pivotal role in the character’s recent comic book adventures.